 - Nov 13 – 16 – Amazon

-Tips – We were forced to spend a day in Guayaquil due to bus schedules, and after being advised to skip it we were pleasantly surprised by it!
+Tips For Ecuador – We were forced to spend a day in Guayaquil due to bus schedules, and after being advised to skip it we were pleasantly surprised by it!
 Spend a day here if you can.
 Galapagos Islands were hands down the best part of our trip.
 Yes it’s expensive, but it’s the best money we’ve ever spent travelling (maybe ever).
 Make sure to allot at least 10 days here if you’re going!
-The amount of time we spent in Baños and Quito was adequate, although we definitely could’ve stayed longer if it had been possible, and 4 days hiking the Quilotoa Loop was perfect.
-The Amazon is easily accessible from Ecuador, compared to other countries, and booking a lodge there for 4 days was amazing.
+Our time spent in Baños and Quito was adequate, but we would have stayed longer if possible.
+Spending 4 days hiking the Quilotoa Loop was perfect.
+The Amazon is easily accessible from Ecuador and booking a lodge there for 4 days was amazing.

 Colombia (Nov 17 – Dec 6)